• Skip to content

 • the value of the vehicle without the user modifications included.

-Read more about disability vehicle concessions at the NSW Roads and Maritime Services website.
+Read more about disability vehicle concessions at the Transport for NSW driving or riding with a disability website.

 Exemptions for organisations